If you know the enemy and know yourself you need not fear the

 Our multiple research pipelines include:

-3. We utilize cutting-edge spatial omics-based platforms for capturing molecular signatures to find changes in TNBC and surrounding immune cells at the whole genome level.
-In analogy with space telescopes, this approach provides an unprecedented look at the universe of cancer molecular changes to discover new biomarkers, that we can use to revolutionize TNBC treatment and brings us closer to the ultimate goal of Precision Oncology, in which these molecular signatures can guide clinical treatment decisions.
+- We utilize cutting-edge spatial omics-based platforms for capturing molecular signatures to find changes in TNBC and surrounding immune cells at the whole genome level.
+In analogy with space telescopes, this approach provides an unprecedented look at the universe of molecular changes in cancer.
+This will allow us to discover new biomarkers that we can use to revolutionize TNBC treatment and bring us closer to the ultimate goal of Precision Oncology, in which these molecular signatures can guide clinical treatment decisions.

 Overall, our research intends to bring breast cancer care closer to the desired goal of Precision Oncology, especially applicable for such a heterogeneous disease as TNBC.
 As shown for other breast cancer subtypes, discoveries of biomarkers (e.g. the Her2 receptor) have led to revolutionary changes in patient management, drug development, and health care.
 Our research seeks to provide comparable levels of impact on breast cancer and TNBC patient care and health care systems.